kienpham2000/gcj_analytics/README.md

 | China | 3 |
 | United States | 5 |
 | Russia | 6 |

+## How to do your own analysis
+There are two set of raw data you can download: the scoreboard and the submission source code.

+    # Download the scoreboard for a specific contest
+    $ python gcj_analytics.py --contest-id 6254486 --task download-scoreboard

+    # Download all code submission
+    $ python gcj_analytics.py --contest-id 6254486 --task download-source-code

 ## Notes
 ### main index page